rgyoung6/DBTCShinyTutorial/README.md

 ![image](https://github.com/rgyoung6/DBTCShinyTutorial/assets/60077841/104e5610-dc4b-4bf3-bfc6-60b1370d4acc)

 For ease, this tutorial includes a version of the program for three platforms (NOTE: these programs are not updated regularly and may not be the most recent versions).
-To utilize these program files select them in the [select file dialog window](#selectfiledialogwindow), but remember to ensure the program files have [permissions](#Permissions)
+To utilize these program files select them in the [select file dialog window](#selectfiledialogwindow), but remember to ensure the program files have [permissions](#Permissions).

 The 'Select the NCBI Taxon Database File' button for this function will open a third [select file dialog window](#selectfiledialogwindow) where you will need to select the 'accessionTaxa.sql' data file ([See the accessionTaxa instructions](https://github.com/rgyoung6/DBTCShiny?tab=readme-ov-file#create-a-local-ncbi-taxonomy-database-to-assign-taxonomic-identifications-to-blast-results)).